 Anne Brusatte completed her undergraduate degree at the University of Bristol and earned a Master’s degree in Early Childhood Education from The City College of the City University of New York.
 She has taught elementary school for more than a decade in both the United States and the United Kingdom.
 She lives in Scotland, the setting of her first book for children, Dugie the Dinosaur.

 Grace Byers is an actor and activist who stars in Fox’s hit series Empire.
 As a multiracial young girl and a CODA (Child of Deaf Adults), Grace was bullied throughout her childhood.
-This book was born out of her desire to empower young girls against the effects of bullying.
+Her first book, I Am Enough, was born out of her desire to empower young girls against the effects of bullying.
 In her spare time, she volunteers with the nonprofit antibullying organization Saving Our Daughters.
-She lives in Los Angeles with her husband, actor Trai Byers.
-I Am Enough is her first book.
+She lives in Los Angeles with her husband, actor Trai Byers, and is currently working on her third book.

 A painter, playwright, and television creator of Tutti Frutti, Byrne has designed album covers for The Beatles, Donovan, Gerry Rafferty and Billy Connolly.
 He has several paintings hanging in The Scottish National Portrait Gallery in Edinburgh.